bivas/rivi/README.md

 ## Rules Section

 Configure rules to be processed on each issue event.
 Each rule may have several actions.
+See [examples](docs/examples/README.md) for various rules.
 ### Structure

 ```yaml